rdsea/sys4bigml/tutorials/tracing/teaching-tracingManualMLsys/README.md

         }
 }

-# then apply this new setting
+# then apply this new setting with sudo mode
-sudo nft -f /etc/nftables.conf
+nft -f /etc/nftables.conf

 ```